Bishal-NITS-2003/noscalp/PROJECT_README.md

-# Eventick - Event Ticketing Landing Page
+# NoScalp - Event Ticketing Landing Page

 A modern, responsive landing page for an event ticketing platform built with Next.js, TypeScript, Tailwind CSS, and Framer Motion.